 Drums - Terry O’Mahoney is Adjunct Professor of Music at Bellarmine University, where he teaches Jazz Drums, Applied Percussion, Rock Drums, Percussion Ensemble, and Jazz Combo.
 He is an active performer in the Louisville area with various jazz and classical ensembles, including the Louisville Orchestra.
 He was formerly a Professor of Music at St. Francis Xavier University in Antigonish (Nova Scotia, Canada), where he taught classical and jazz drumming, World Music, and directed the Latin Jazz, Percussion Ensemble, and small jazz ensembles.
 He is active as a performer, adjudicator, and clinician throughout the US and Canada.
 He holds a B.M.Ed. from the University of Louisville and a Masters in Jazz Performance from the University of Miami (FL).
 He also studied privately with jazz drumming legend Jeff Hamilton (Los Angeles, CA).
 He has performed on drumset with numerous jazz artists (Mike Stern, Randy Brecker, Phil Woods, Curtis Fuller, Jimmy Heath, Lew Soloff, and others) in addition to his frequent symphonic performances with Symphony Nova Scotia (Halifax, NS) on percussion and drum set.
 He has three books in print - Motivic Drumset Soloing, Jazz Drumming Transitions, and 100 Essential Drumset Lessons - for the Hal Leonard Corporation.
 His articles have appeared in Modern Drummer and Percussive Notes magazines and his compositions have been published by Per-Mus Publications.
 He plays Vic Firth drumsticks and Crescent Cymbals exclusively.

 Guitar - Will Wilder completed a Bachelor's degree in Jazz Studies from Bellarmine University, a Master's degree in Jazz Guitar Performance from the University of Louisville, and now works full-time as a musician and teacher.
 He performs regularly in bands including country, funk, rock, and jazz.
-Will's original band, Wilder Stallions, has released an all-original album, a video series, and has performed on WFPK's Live Lunch radio broadcast.
+Will's original band, Wilder Stallions, has released two all-original albums, a video series, and has performed on WFPK's Live Lunch radio broadcast.

 Megan Burnett (Actor, acting teacher, director) is BU’s Theatre Program Director.
 She studied at Shakespeare’s Globe Theatre, Shakespeare & Company and with John Basil of American Globe Theatre.
 She was a teaching artist for Kentucky Shakespeare Festival and Folger Shakespeare Library.
 She received her MFA in Theatre from the University of Louisville.
 Megan will offer one-on-one acting classes in contemporary, classical, and Shakespeare styles.
 Group acting classes in scene work will be offered when possible.